Minimising surface-code failures using a color-code decoder

 Broadly speaking, we have shown that we can obtain a matching decoder for the surface code capable of correcting depolarising noise by mapping its syndrome onto an enlarged state space, namely, the syndrome of the color code.
 It will be interesting to explore this method further to determine the extent to which it generalises.
-For instance, it is compelling to investigate whether we obtain near optimal performance using our mapped decoder for different lattice geometries~\cite{beverland2019role}.
-Indeed, in preliminary work we have already identified subtle differences in the decoding problem if we consider odd distance surface codes.
-We will report on these differences in a updated version of this present manuscript.
-More generally, it would be exciting to consider other decoding problems on extended Hilbert spaces.
-This may lead to practical, high performance decoders for more exotic codes.
+For instance, it is compelling to investigate whether we obtain near-optimal performance using our mapped decoder for different lattice geometries~\cite{beverland2019role}.
+Another important case to consider is the circuit noise model, where decoding is conducted on a $(2+1)$-dimensional syndrome history.
+Trivially, we can adapt the matching graph obtained from the unified lattice for this setting by extending it along the time direction in the standard way~\cite{dennis2002topological, brown2020parallelized, brown2022conservation}.
+Nevertheless, it will be very interesting if the novel decoding methods we have proposed can be generalised to offer an advantage in correcting the types of correlated errors the circuit noise model can introduce.
+Perhaps, for instance, the edge weights on the unified lattice can be chosen appropriately to account for correlated errors such as hook errors.
+Perhaps there is even some other alternative lattice that can be found to offer an advantage in dealing with this more complicated noise model.
+More generally, it is exciting to consider other decoding problems on extended Hilbert spaces.
+This may lead to practical, high-performance decoders for more sophisticated codes, as well as more exotic correlated noise models.
 We leave this exploration to future work.